wp-plugins/flyzoo/readme.txt

 * Single Sign On: users can login and chat using their existing WordPress/BuddyPress accounts

-* Cloud-based (hosted) chat platform built to ensure a fast message delivery without overloading your server
+* Cloud-based (hosted), built to ensure a fast chat message delivery without overloading your server

-* Eye-catching chat design with draggable and resizeable windows
+* Eye-catching design with draggable and resizeable chat windows

 * Responsive on tablets and mobile devices